2005 All-Ireland Senior Hurling Championship: Teams

+General information

+Twelve counties will compete in the All-Ireland Senior Hurling Championship: one team in the Connacht Senior Hurling Championship, five teams in the Leinster Senior Hurling Championship, five teams in the Munster Senior Hurling Championship and one team in the Ulster Senior Hurling Championship.

 Overview

 Twelve teams participated in hurling's top tier in 2005.
 These were the same 12 teams who competed in Division 1 of the National Hurling League.
 The provincial championships in Leinster and Munster featured five teams each, while Antrim and Galway entered the championship at the group stage.